vladd-den/TrialTask_backend/README.md

 ## Additional

-You need to fill the database manually using services for managing the databases, for example Microsoft Managment Studio.
+To fill the database you need just to run the migration